Creating a Career Development Plan: Tips and Strategies

 - Offers a structure for self-improvement

-Creating a career development plan requires evaluating strengths and weaknesses of skillsets then implementing active steps to professional improvement.
+Creating a career development plan is about evaluating your strengths and weaknesses in skillsets before taking action to improve your professional improvement.

-The first step in establishing your career development plan is to determine your skills, competencies strengths, areas of strength, and areas for improvement.
+The first step to create your career plan of development is to determine your current skills, abilities, strengths, and areas for improvement.

 Consider these questions: